mziodev/Pets/Pets/MarkDown/ProjectNotes.md

 # Project Notes

 ## Resizable image
 We need to implement a resizable function for pet images.
+Probably we need a new intermediate sheet view for selecting and resizing the photo.
+And it would be a good idea an alert message before deleting the existing image.

 ## Pet icon color